sscott11895/Elections-College-Enrollment-Economy/README.md

    Beautiful Soup from Wikipedia.

 The clean and reshaped versions of these datasets were the foundation of all of our static plots.
+All raw data files are in the folder *Raw Data*.
+All data manipulation is found in the python file 1.
+Data Scraping and Cleaning.py.

+#### Data Visualizations
-Our visualizations allowed us to analyze various relationships and trends between different combinations of our data.
+Visualizations allowed us to analyze various relationships and trends between different combinations of our data.
 Because we had numerous variables, the biggest challenge was deciding which combination of metrics would best illustrate the relationships we were interested in.
 We ultimately decided to have one static plot that compared GDP to unemployment rates.

+#### plot

 Because these were controls for both of our OLS statistical models, we wanted to see how they related to each other.
 We also included recession data in this plot to highlight any strange economic happenings during low times.

 Secondly, we looked at college student enrollment data and how this was affected by recessions in another static plot.
 As expected based on economic literature, recessions are associated with higher rates of college student enrollment.

 Our third static graph looked at how voter turnout was affected by the presidential party in power.
 Lastly, we looked at voter turnout rates vs. unemployment rates.

 These last two plots seek to understand, in a basic way, if there are any noticeable trends in those relationships that lend themselves to voting motivations: disagreement with the party in power or dissatisfaction with the economy.

 Our Shiny app offered us a quick interactive approach to look at changes in GDP and unemployment rate over time based on recession data and political party data.

 We organized our two interactive plots by tabs that focus on recession impacts and political party impacts.
 Within each tab, the user can select the economic measure they want to look at (GDP or unemployment rate), and if they wish to display shadowing on the plot.
 These shadows represent recession dates and